tcllab/tclmake/README.md

 Thanks to John Reekie, who wrote the original tclmake, and released it in 1998 as part of the Ptolemy project at Berkeley.

+# Changes

+## v.
+2.4

+* Allow evaluation of variable value as Tcl script when enclosed in square brackets, without use of `MAKE_EVAL` keyword.
+* Allow use of `return` command to end execution of a rule, in addition to `break` and `continue`.
+* Enable variable expansion in dependencies of pattern rules.
+* When using the `--terminal` command line argument, force execution of rule commands even when some dependencies are missing or phony.

+## v.
+2.2:

+* Add check to force target update from command line (--update, -u).

+## v.
+2.1:

+* In the case that a target matches both an implicit rule and an explicit rule, ensure that only the command for the explicit rule is run.
+* For Windows files in rules, allow substitution of a colon for a pipe character `|` so the colon is not mistaken for a rule separator.
+* Allow keyword `MAKE_EVAL` in variable definition line to evaluate variable contents as code and store result in variable.